These design principles provide some simple heuristics about how you should plan and assess your Android Wear app design.

 Try this: How many bits of information are there in your design?
 Is everything absolutely necessary, or could you split it up into separate cards?
 If you’re designing a card, don’t forget that you can use multiple pages.

 The longer the user is looking at your app, the more you are pulling them out of the real world.
 Thinking about how to design your app for glanceability can vastly help the user get full value from your app and quickly go back to what they were doing.

 Try this: To view your app with your peripheral vision, try focusing on your knuckles while your watch is displaying the app.
 Do you get a sense of what it is trying to do?
 Is it distinguishable from other apps?
-Does the background image help conveying the message?
+Does the background image help convey the message?
 Does it use photos or a distinct shape and color?

 Don’t be a constant shoulder tapper

-Try this: Next time you’re in a conversation, imagine someone tapping you your shoulder, interrupting you with the information you want your app to deliver.
+Try this: Next time you’re in a conversation, imagine someone tapping you on your shoulder, interrupting you with the information you want your app to deliver.
 If the information delivered did not justify suspending a conversation, you should not make the notification interruptive.